Hide (skin): History

-Archaeologists believe that animal hides provided an important source of clothing and shelter for all prehistoric humans and their use continued among non-agricultural societies into modern times.
-The Inuit, for example, used animal hides for summer tents, waterproof clothes, and kayaks.
-In early medieval ages hides were used to protect wooden castles and defense buildings from setting alight during a siege.
-Various American Indian tribes used hides in the construction of tepees and wigwams, moccasins, and buckskins.
+Archaeologists believe that animal hides provided an important source of clothing and shelter for numerous prehistoric humans.
+Hide use continues into modern times, where it remains especially important outside industrialized societies.

+The Inuit, for example, traditionally use animal hides for summer tents, waterproof clothes, and kayaks.
+In early medieval Europe, hides were used to protect wooden castles and defend buildings from setting alight during a siege.
+Various American Indian tribes have extensively used hides in the construction of tepees and wigwams, moccasins, and buckskins.
 They were sometimes used as window coverings.
-Until the invention of plastic drum heads in the 1950s, animal hides or metal was used.
+Until the invention of plastic drum heads in the 1950s, animal hides or metal were usually used.

 Parchment and vellum—a kind of paper made from processed skins—was introduced to the Eastern Mediterranean during the Iron Age, supposedly at Pergamon.

 The Assize of Weights and Measures—one of the statutes of uncertain date from c.
 1300—mentions rawhide, gloves, parchment, and vellum among the principal items of England's commerce.
 A standardized shipload of leather (a last) consisted of 20 dicker of 10 cowhides.
 Rabbit and squirrel skins were traded and taxed in timbers of 40 hides each.
 Skins were also traded in binds of 32 or 33 skins each, while gloves were sold in dickers of 10 pair and dozens of 12 pair.
 The parchment and vellum was traded based on dozens of the original sheepskins from which they were prepared.